maciejregulski/Robots/README.md

  3. Blue robot paints items with blue paint.

 ## The process of making a finished element requires:
- 1. Item is initialy located in a raw parts warehouse.
+ 1. Item is initially located in a raw parts warehouse.
  2. The item is transferred to a inactive robot.
 The robot paints the element in the appropriate color.
- 3. The element can not be painted more than once with the same color.
+ 3. The element cannot be painted more than once with the same color.
  4. If the element has not yet been painted with all three colors, it is returned to the raw parts warehouse.
  5. The elements painted with all the required colors are transferred to the finished items warehouse.